 While liability coverage is what is required in Texas, people who can afford to do so should consider additional coverage.
-We recommend that those that can obtain under insured motorist coverage or underinsured motorist coverage as well as personal injury protection coverage.
+We recommend that those that can obtain underinsured motorist coverage or underinsured motorist coverage as well as personal injury protection coverage.

 There are many accidents throughout the state of Texas with drivers who do not actually have valid car insurance at the time of the crash.
-If you happen to be in an accident with one of these people and the crash was their fault, you may end up holding the bag, unless you have uninsured motorist coverage.
+If you happen to be in an accident with one of these people and the crash was their fault, you may end up holding the bag unless you have uninsured motorist coverage.

 Unfortunately, Texas has a very high percentage of drivers who do not carry liability coverage.
 The problem has been exacerbated by the Department of Insurance in Texas allowing insurance companies to sell “junk policies”.

-Many people who believe that they have insurance coverage only to find out that they do not after a car wreck.
+Many people believe that they have insurance coverage only to find out that they do not after a car wreck.

-Liability coverage is required in at least the following circumstances:
+Proof of Financial Responsibility and liability coverage is required in at least the following circumstances:

-* When asked by an officer.
+- When asked by an officer.

-* When in an accident.
+- When in an accident.

-* When you register or renew your registration.
+- When you register or renew your registration.

-* At your annual car inspection
+- At your annual car inspection

 Fines can be up to $350 and more for the first offense of failing to have proof of financial responsibility.